liesnikov/extensible-elaborator/paper/main.md

 Idris also focuses on tactics as the main mechanism for elaboration.
 Metavariables and constraints-wise in contrast with only one kind of meta and constraints in Idris [@bradyIdrisGeneralpurposeDependently2013 chap.
 4.2, chap.
 4.3.1].

-$\text{Tog}^{+}$ [@victorlopezjuanTog2020; @victorlopezjuanPracticalHeterogeneousUnification2021] tackles a different problem -- it is concerned with unification of terms that appear in different contexts.
+As for the unification, $\text{Tog}^{+}$ [@victorlopezjuanTog2020; @victorlopezjuanPracticalHeterogeneousUnification2021] focuses on extending it to the case where two sides of equality might not be of the same type.
-The main argument against anti-unification that we use is that it is bug-prone.
+The main argument against the usage of anti-unification in Agda provided there is that it is bug-prone.
 On closer inspection, we think that that in Agda, which served as an example of the system where said bugs occur, the problems were stemming from the fact that anti-unification had to be implemented separately from unification, therefore duplicating the code-base.
 In which case it is indeed hard to keep the two in sync.
 However, in our case there is no such duplication since unification and anti-unification always move synchronously.